kinipelaa/CyberSecurity-Projects-/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 -Answer: Availability, Web Traffic, Web Security

-What is the advantage of a jump box?
+ - What is the advantage of a jump box?
-Answer: Automation, Security, Network Segmentation, Access Control Secure computer for users who have elevated privileges which allows them to perform task that requires administrator access or require them to connect to another server.
+ - Answer: Automation, Security, Network Segmentation, Access Control Secure computer for users who have elevated privileges which allows them to perform task that requires administrator access or require them to connect to another server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-- _TODO: What does Filebeat watch for?It is an agent on servers that monitors the log files collects log events and forwards it to the either Elasticsearch or Logstash for indexing.
+- What does Filebeat watch for?It monitors the log files collects log events and forwards it to the either Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.